jazzlife/jump/readme.md

 Then, it will add the CSS in `<head>` section of the page, in `/resources/views/app.blade.php`.

-Finally, to use the image just by using it's class in the desired tag of our component:
+Finally, to use the image just use it's class in the desired tag of our component:

 ```html
 <template>